Shop LeafScore Rated Cookware (100% PTFE Free)

 Undisclosed ceramic non-stick chemicals and aluminum

 As concerns about PFAS become more common, more appliance makers are ditching PFAS for ceramic non-stick.
-This is good news in some ways (no forever chemicals!) but doesn’t mean these PTFE-free air fryers are totally non-toxic or sustainable.
+This is good news in some ways (no forever chemicals!), but it doesn’t mean these PTFE-free air fryers are totally non-toxic or sustainable.

 Ceramic coatings are typically made with titanium nanoparticles or silicone dioxide.
 The exact composition of ceramic non-stick coatings is almost always a tightly held secret that brands won’t disclose.
 This means we’re left to make educated guesses about the safety of these coatings.